mehdizse/tp_mask_rcnn/README.md

 ![Training vs Validation Loss](images/refinement_graphe.PNG)

 ## 📝 Observations and comments

-The training process demonstrates a steady decline in both training and validation losses, reflecting effective learning and model performance.
-However, the RPN losses remain relatively elevated, suggesting potential areas for improvement in anchor configurations or learning rate adjustments to enhance overall model efficacy.
+The training process demonstrates a **steady decline** in both training and validation losses, reflecting **effective learning** and **model performance**.
+However, the **RPN losses** remain relatively elevated, particularly the **RPN bounding box loss**, which suggests that the model is struggling to accurately regress the bounding boxes for proposals.
+This could be due to **suboptimal anchor configurations** or an **insufficient learning rate** for the RPN.

-Additionally, it appears that underfitting may be a concern, particularly due to the complexity of the annotations on the images.
-This complexity may hinder the model's ability to segment accurately, resulting in suboptimal performance.
-To address this, we could explore enhancing the quality of annotations, refining the data augmentation strategies, or even adjusting the model architecture to better capture the intricacies of the dataset.

-A key step in improving model performance will be to simplify the annotations.
-By reducing the complexity of the annotations, we can help the model better learn the relevant features without being overwhelmed by intricate details.
-This could involve creating clearer boundaries or reducing the number of overlapping instances, which would facilitate more effective training and lead to improved segmentation outcomes.
+Additionally, the model's performance may be hindered by **underfitting**, as indicated by the relatively high validation losses.
+One potential cause of this is the **complexity of the annotations** on the images.
+The dataset includes many **overlapping instances** and intricate boundaries, which can make it difficult for the model to learn effective segmentation.
+To address this, we could explore **simplifying the annotations** by reducing the number of overlapping instances and creating clearer boundaries.

+To **improve model performance**, we could also consider refining our **data augmentation strategy**.
+Techniques such as **random cropping**, **flipping**, and **rotation** could help increase the diversity of the training data and improve the model's ability to generalize.
+Additionally, we could explore **adjusting the model architecture** to better capture the intricacies of the dataset, such as by increasing the depth of the backbone network or adding more layers to the RPN.

+In terms of quantitative analysis, it's encouraging to note that the **mrcnn_class_loss** and **mrcnn_bbox_loss** have both decreased significantly over the course of training, indicating that the model is learning to **classify** and **regress bounding boxes** more accurately.
+However, the final losses are still higher than those achieved in some previous experiments, suggesting that there is still **room for improvement**.

 ## 🚀 Getting Started